Safety 📅 2026-03-29 ⏱ 11 min read

 2. Username Search

 Take their username and search it across platforms.
-Unveil's username search checks 500+ sites for free (unlimited searches).
-A consistent presence across multiple platforms with matching details makes it more likely they're real.
-A username that only exists on the platform where you met them is a red flag.
+Unveil's username search is free and unlimited.
+A consistent presence across multiple platforms with matching details makes the identity easier to trust.
+A username that only exists on the platform where you met them is another reason to look closer.

 Look for consistency.
-Same username on Instagram, Twitter, and Spotify with photos and details that line up?
-Probably legitimate.
-Username exists nowhere else or exists on other dating sites with different photos?
-Problem.
+If the same username appears on Instagram, Twitter, and Spotify with photos and details that line up, that supports the identity.
+If the username exists nowhere else, or appears on other dating sites with different photos, that is a reason to review more closely.

 3. Phone Number Lookup

-Verify if their number is a real carrier line or a VoIP/burner app.
+Verify if their number is a real carrier line or a VoIP or burner app.
 Unveil offers phone lookup.
-A Google Voice number when they claim to live in your city is suspicious.
-Burner apps and VoIP numbers are free and disposable — exactly what catfish use.
+A Google Voice number when they claim to live in your city is worth a closer look.
+Burner apps and VoIP numbers are easy to obtain, which is why they matter as one more signal rather than a final answer.

 4. AI Photo Detection